lasseignelab/labwebsite/content/team.md

 ##### <p style="text-align:center;"> _Postdoctoral Fellow_ </p>

 <p style="text-align:center;">Amanda is an <a href="https://www.uab.edu/meritprogram/" target="_blank">IRACDA-MERIT</a> Postdoctoral Fellow at the University of Alabama at Birmingham.
-She completed a B.S. in Molecular Biology at UAB and a Ph.D. in Biology at Auburn University.
+She completed a B.S. in Molecular Biology at UAB and a PhD in Biology at Auburn University.
 Amanda is passionate about integrating computational thinking and data science into undergraduate biology education, the evolutionary dynamics of complex systems, and comparative multi-omics for human disease modeling.</p>

 ---